 Lisa is a performing artist, storyteller, hip hop artists and motivational speakers, workshop facilitator and more.
 She is a mother of 5, educated in financial management, who recently graduated from the University of Winnipeg with a degree in Business Administration and a Bachelor of Arts degree in Writing, Rhetoric and Communications.
 Her goal is to use her platforms to encourage young people that when faced with adversity you can overcome and achieve.

-In 2018, she released the album "Buffalo and Rabbits" which is a ten story titled track album.
-The album tells the story of how Wapos goes on a journey to seek the lost story of the round dance.
+The album is available for download on all digital platforms.
+In 2018, Lisa released the ten-story titled album "Buffalo and Rabbits".
+The album tells the story of how Wapos (Rabbit) goes on a journey to seek the lost story of the round dance from their territory.
 The album earned two nominations in 2018 for Best New Artist at the Indigenous Music Awards and Aboriginal Songwriter of the year at the Canadian Folk Music Awards.

 Lisa Muswagon is one of the original founding members for The Pink Party.
 The event is known to network and showcase Indigenous Artists without borders.
 She is also the Vice President for Native Model Studio, which is a company that promotes modeling and photography.

 Lisa started modeling in her late teens for local designers and Winnipeg and artist Linus Woods.
 Her interest in modeling sparked as a young age and was inspired by her late Kokom Mary.
 She modeled in fashion shows for Indigenous designers across Turtle Island, along with organizing fashion shows and hosting model workshops to prepare models for the main events.

 She comes as an experienced fashion show coordinator, runway trainer, event planner and seeks aspiring models to represent Indigenous People on international platforms.
 Lisa also provides runway training and professional development, while networking with Indigenous talent in photography and fashion design.